nsfcac/repacss-user-guide/docs/software/module-system.md

 module load mpich
 ```

-Make sure you are loading the default zen4 mpich, not the h100 mpich.
+To make sure you are loading the default zen4 mpich, not the h100 mpich.
 You can verify this with:

 ```bash
 module show mpich